Volpestyle/rubiks-cube/README.md

 Live at: https://volpestyle.github.io/rubiks-cube/

-A [Next.js](https://nextjs.org/) Typescript & Tailwind CSS app to manage the state of a Rubik's cube in a 2D representation.
+A React Typescript & TailwindCSS app to manage the state of a Rubik's cube in a 2D representation.

 ## Overview